-- a) the owner may apply any security deposit it holds against any unpaid amounts due under the lease - there is no stay on the enforcement of security interests; - b) the owner may accept rent or other lease payments from the lessee or a guarantor of the lessee.
-Shareholders of the lessee will not be liable for the debts of the lessee unless they have contractually agreed to do so by way of a guarantee or otherwise; - c) the owner may give notice of default under the lease (but, see also the answer to d) below with respect to commencing proceedings against the lessee as a result of its default); - d) once the lessee is in official or provisional liquidation, a statutory automatic stay on creditor claims against the lessee will apply.
-The statutory stay applies to claims brought in the Cayman Islands and does not purport to have extra-territorial effect.
+a) the owner may apply any security deposit it holds against any unpaid amounts due under the lease - there is no stay on the enforcement of security interests;

+- the owner may accept rent or other lease payments from the lessee or a guarantor of the lessee.
+However, shareholders of the lessee will not be liable for the debts of the lessee unless they have contractually agreed to do so by way of a guarantee or otherwise; - the owner may give notice of default under the lease (but, see also the answer to d) below with respect to commencing proceedings against the lessee as a result of its default); - once the lessee is in official or provisional liquidation, a statutory automatic stay on creditor claims against the lessee will apply.
+The statutory stay applies to claims brought in the Cayman Islands and does not purport to have extra-territorial effect; however, the statutory stay does not prevent a secured creditor from enforcing its security.
 Accordingly, the owner will be barred from commencing or continuing Cayman Islands court or arbitral proceedings against the lessee.
 While the owner may seek to commence or continue foreign court or arbitral proceedings against the lessee, the liquidators could take their own action to try to prevent that.
-For example, depending on all of the circumstances, the liquidators may decide to make an application to the foreign court and a stay on enforcement of the foreign proceeding against the lessee.
-Another option the liquidators might explore is applying to the Grand Court for an anti-suit injunction, restraining the owner from continuing the foreign proceedings against the lessee in liquidation;

-- e) the owner may give notice to terminate the leasing of the aircraft and/or engine (but, again, see also the answer to d) above with respect to commencing proceedings against the lessee as a result of the termination of the lease); and - the owner may exercise rights to repossess the aircraft and/or engine if it is in exercise of a valid and enforceable security interest.
+For example, depending on all of the circumstances, the liquidators may decide to make an application to the foreign court seeking recognition of their appointment by the foreign court and a stay on enforcement of the foreign proceeding against the lessee.
+Another option the liquidators might explore is applying to the Grand Court for an anti-suit injunction, restraining the owner from continuing the foreign proceedings against the lessee in liquidation; - e) the owner may give notice to terminate the leasing of the aircraft and/or engine (but, again, see also the answer to d) above with respect to commencing proceedings against the lessee as a result of the termination of the lease); and - f) the owner may exercise rights to repossess the aircraft and/or engine if it is in exercise of a valid and enforceable security interest.